 First, PCI-DSS includes (in the glossary) a definition of "strong cryptography" that is required at various points in a compliant system:

 "Cryptography based on industry-tested and accepted algorithms, along with strong key lengths (minimum 112-bits of effective key strength) and proper key-management practices. [..]
 At the time of publication, examples of industry-tested and accepted standards and algorithms include AES (128 bits and higher), TDES/TDEA (triple-length keys), RSA (2048 bits and higher), ECC (224 bits and higher), and DSA/D-H (2048/224 bits and higher).
 See NIST Special Publication 800-57 Part 1 (http://csrc.nist.gov/publications/) for more guidance on cryptographic key strengths and algorithms."

 The NIST document cited has been updated since the release of PCI-DSS 3.1, and supplemented by a note on transitioning algorithms and keylengths.
 But no matter, this paragraph gives us some examples of algorithm and keylength pairs that can be considered "PCI-DSS Compliant".
 To find out what algorithms an application is using you can use something like our Java Crypto Tracer.

-- UPDATED Jan 2016 Just a few days after we first posted this article, PCI announced a date change in sunsetting TLS 1.0 and SSLv3 – you now have until June 2018 rather than 2016 to move to minimum TLS 1.1
+Just a few days after we first posted this article, PCI announced a dat change in sunsetting TLS 1.0 and SSLv3 - you know have until June 2018, rather than 2016, to move to mimimum TLS 1.3.

 Since PCI-DSS covers a lot of Internet-based payments, guidance is given on the use of protocols: